Mindgamesnl/OpenAudioMc/docs/voicechat_activation.md

 - Be prepared to test.
 Voice chat is still in development, so you have to share feedback (negative and positive) and link to issues you may encounter
 - Uptime isn't as good as it will be, voice connections die off once a day for production updates due to backend changes and updates.
 - Don't use this on a production server.
 Voicechat still has some work ahead, and these codes are only usable for 10 slots.
-- These licenses won't be valid forever, they will get revoked when vc goes public.
 - Don't use your own hosted client, for the time being, you'll want the continuous patches and improvements.
 - It doesn't have any moderation other than supporting litebans mutes for now
 - It's really best used on your survival server with a few friends, why not use it as an excuse to get together and have some fun